-- 1. Support funding via the regulatory authority of the Agricultural Commissioner/ Sealer of Weights and Measures, and extend sunsets where applicable, including a cost share from the livestock industry for USDA Wildlife Services.
-Oppose allowing industry self-certification of devices. - 2.
-Support legislation or rulemaking to allow growers to take feral hogs without a depredation permit or hunting license when the hogs are damaging crops or agricultural infrastructure. - 3.
-Support funding for an alternate intake to the North Bay Aqueduct. - 4.
-Support efforts to protect the County's Farm Gate, including, but not limited to, full mitigation of agricultural and other economic impacts associated with habitat restoration efforts. - 5.
-Support efforts to maintain local control/involvement in allocation of water resources. - 6.
-Support an increase in California General Fund allocations to High Risk Pest Exclusion programs. - 7.
-Support legislation that would authorize the Environmental Protection Agency to provide funding to state and local agencies for projects aimed at advancing the goals and objectives of the comprehensive conservation and management plan for the San Francisco estuary. - 8.
-Support changes to the California Constitution to expand the exemption from the majority property owner 2/3rds electorate vote requirement to include stormwater, flood protection/drainage fees, and permit "lifeline rates" for water and stormwater projects to benefit low-income residents. - Closely monitor updates to Stormwater rules that may have adverse effects on local communities.
-(Resource Management - moved from "Resource Management, Environmental Health, and Sustainability" section below to group stormwater issues.) - 8.10.
-Support legislation that furthers a Cache Slough Resource Management plan.
-(Resource Management)
+- 1. Support funding via the regulatory authority of the Agricultural Commissioner/ Sealer of Weights and Measures, and extend sunsets where applicable. - Support legislation that would improve funding for USDA Wildlife Services management and education programs that aid the agricultural industry and the public in safely addressing interactions with wildlife such as coyotes, bobcats, mountain lions, nutria and feral pigs, which impact agriculture, public safety, the environment. - 3.
+Support legislation or rulemaking to allow growers to take feral hogs without a depredation permit or hunting license when the hogs are damaging crops or agricultural infrastructure. - 4.
+Support funding for an alternate intake to the North Bay Aqueduct. - 5.
+Support efforts to protect the County's Farm Gate, including, but not limited to, full mitigation of agricultural and other economic impacts associated with habitat restoration efforts. - 6.
+Support efforts to maintain local control/involvement in allocation of water resources. - 7.
+Support legislation that would achieve the optimal level of funding for required regulatory activities, such as pest exclusion, detection and eradication, and improve coordination between federal, state and county programs.